martygubar/bds-getting-started/lab-create-user/create-user.md

 * Add a user to the Linux OS
 * Add this new user to Hadoop admin groups

+### Requirements

+To complete this lab, you need to have the following:

+* Created a Hadoop Cluster
+* Set up access to the cluster using either a bastion (see )
+* Performed the prerequisite tasks found in tutorial [Preparing for Big Data Service](?lab=preparing-for-big-data-service)

 ## Connect to the Cluster's First Master Node
 The KDC is running on the cluster's first master node.
 Log into that node as the OPC user: